alex-meteor/meteor-cordova-shell/README.md

 If you would like to get a head start on the UI, i've open sourced a Meteor boilerplate with a micro framework that includes the basic mobile components like a tray, tableviews, native scroll, etc...
 Get it [here](https://github.com/AdamBrodzinski/meteor-mobile-boilerplate)

-## Note, MeteorRider recently updated to 1.0, this does not yet use the new version.
-In the mean time please use that for your production app

 **ToDo**
 - Detect if offline and re-init meteor rider until connected